Marion Dean Ross: The Legacy of a Scholar

 This exhibit honors an individual who, like many others, have helped build and sustain the University of Oregon.

 Marion Dean Ross was born in Williamsburg, Pennsylvania, on June 6, 1913.
 He received a B. S. degree from Pennsylvania State College (University) in 1935 and a Master of Architecture from Harvard University in 1937.
 He undertook post-graduate work at Harvard and the Universidad Nacional de Mexico.
 Ross taught design and architectural history at Tulane University, New Orleans, and briefly at Harvard, from 1937 to 1946.
 His first introduction to Oregon was as an army private stationed at Camp Abbott near Bend during World War II.

-In 1947, Ross joined the faculty of the University of Oregon School of Architecture and Allied Arts.
+In 1947, Ross joined the faculty of the University of Oregon School of Architecture and Allied Arts, now the College of Design.
 His instruction, well informed by his frequent travels abroad, included courses in general architectural history, Latin American architecture, Islamic architecture, and landscape architecture history.
 He created a popular course in Oregon architectural history.
 Ross became the first chair of the Department of Art History in 1963 when that program achieved departmental status.
 In 1962-63 he served as acting dean of the school.
 In 1978, Ross retired, becoming Professor Emeritus.